nils-christian/feature-gen/README.md

 Now feature-gen generates everything to use the feature model in your application.

 ### Standalone Generator

+A simple example for the generator can be found [here](https://github.com/nils-christian/feature-gen-examples/tree/master/featuregen-examples-generator).

 In order to use the standalone generator from feature-gen in your project, you need to add the Maven dependencies to your project.